lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

       fib (a - 1::todo) done (a - 2)
 ```

-Passing down a representation of computations to be done and one of completed computations is a very powerful concept.
+Passing down a representation of computations to be done and a representation of completed computations is a very powerful concept.
-It is this idea that enables the creation of stack safe versions of complicated algorithms.
+It is this idea that enables the creation of stack safe versions of many complicated algorithms.

 We can even think of zipper lists and zipper trees as data structures that embody this concept.

-You can fix your misbehaving recursive function by passing down to the recursive call everything you calculate.
+You can fix your misbehaving function by passing down everything you calculate to the recursive call.

 ## Performance and stack safety

-A performant and stack safe version usually combines the accumulating parameter and an insight about what your function in specific is doing.
+A performant and stack safe version usually combines the accumulating parameter and an insight specific to your function about what it is doing.
 Unfortunately there is no formula for that part.

 In the case of fibonacci, the revealing insight is to realise that going up from *0* to *n* is a lot easier than going down from *n* to *0*.
 We pass two accumulators, one holding the outcome of `fib (next - 2)` and one holding the outcome of `fib (next - 1)`.